atacansuder/obsidian-furigana-generator/README.md

 -   **Remove furigana from selection**: Removes all furigana from the highlighted text.
 -   **Add furigana to note**: Scans the entire current note and adds furigana to all Japanese text.
 -   **Remove furigana from note**: Removes all furigana from the entire current note.
--   **Mark kanjis to exclude...**: Adds the selected word(s) to a custom exclusion list.
+-   **Mark kanjis to exclude...**: Extracts words that include kanji from the selection to be added to the custom exclusion list.
 Words in this list will be ignored during furigana generation.
 This is useful for proper nouns or words you already know.
 You have a chance to review and edit detected kanjis before adding them to the exclusion list.

 ### Context Menu (Right-Click)